dezdem0na/accp-cheatsheet/README.md

 - There are more Availability Zones than Regions.

 ### Amazon S3
 - **CRR** (Cross-region replication): enables automatic, asynchronous copying of objects across buckets in different AWS Regions.
 - You cannot reserve capacity.
 - Bucket names rules:
 	- Names must be unique across all of AWS.
 	- Names must be 3 to 63 characters in length.
 	- Names can only contain lowercase letters, numbers and hyphens.
 	- Names cannot be formatted as an IP address.
-- IAM policies can be written to grant access to Amazon S3 buckets.
 - Amazon S3 storage tier:
 	- **S3 Standard** -> 99.99% SLA -> for data that is accessed less frequently, but requires rapid access when needed.
 	- **S3 Standard-IA** -> 99.9% SLA -> offers the high durability, high throughput, and low latency of S3 Standard.